magarena/magarena/release/README.txt

 - fixed color of normal selection to green and combat selection to red
 - fixed a GUI crash bug
 - fixed a bug where the game logic thread would get stuck on non-Linux systems
-- implmented a better way to increase responsiveness of the GUI by decreasing the priority of the game logic thread
+- implemented a better way to increase responsiveness of the GUI by decreasing the priority of the game logic thread

 Release 1.16 (July 25, 2011)